|

 project implementation.
 Their involvement in participative design may lead to greater

+emphasis on buy-in at every level of the organization.
 Within the first group, among the people who are assigned

 to fill certain roles, there is an increasing cross-over of skill sets and individual